ICarl00/ICarl00/README.md

 ## 🚀 About Me

-- 🌱 Started my development journey in **2022** and have been continuously learning.
+- 🌱 Started my development journey in **2020** and have been continuously learning.
 - 💼 Skilled in **front-end development, UI/UX design, and system development**.
-- ⚡ Creator of **Cole and Cash**, a POS system with inventory management.
-- 🎯 Committed to **clean code, responsive design, and great user experience**.
+- 🎯 Committed to **code, responsive design, and great user experience**.
 - 🧩 Strong believer in **diligence, persistence, and continuous growth**.

 ---